databrickslabs/databricks-sync/docs-site/content/docs/databricks-objects/workspace-notebooks.md

 ## Cloud Specific Behavior

-N/A. Behavior for notebooks in all clouds are the same.
+N/A. Behavior for notebooks in all clouds is the same.

 ## Export Details